andrewwhitman/BirdConservation/README.md

 ## Data Understanding

 The data for this repo was sourced from the [Ecological Society of America](https://figshare.com/collections/EltonTraits_1_0_Species-level_foraging_attributes_of_the_world_s_birds_and_mammals/3306933) and [BirdLife International](https://www.birdlife.org/) by colleagues Jeff Marvel and Crystal Gould Perrot.
-You can find their data collection [repo here](https://github.com/marvelje/bird-data-exploration).
+You can find their data collection [repo here](https://github.com/marvelje/bird-data-exploration), where you can download the [csv](https://github.com/marvelje/bird-data-exploration/blob/main/bird_dataset.csv) to a `data/` folder in your local repo.

 Much of the data is already encoded as binary indicators.
 To prepare the data for modeling, we normalized the continuous columns via min-max scaling, one-hot encoded the categorical columns, and scaled proportional data to be percentages.